 I did a lot of the work for The Kanji Code after my 2 year old son went to bed each night, after a long day either teaching or parenting.
 I didn’t run a Kickstarter campaign, I just used my own funds and I would just like to receive some payment for all the hard work I put in which will hopefully help lots of people learn kanji.
-I don’t have a university or large publisher behind me yet because I am a casual academic so this is not considered the university’s book.
+I don’t have a university or large publisher behind me yet because I am a research student and casual academic.
 All the marketing is up to little old me!
-If one day a big publisher decides to buy the book, I will remove this message.

 Or if you really can’t afford it, please ask your teacher, school or library to order a copy!

 I have shared my list of phonetics below for people who can’t afford to spend any money. よろしくね！

 |water, 3 water drops||水 氵||mizu/sanzui|